scraggo/comparing-javascript-test-runners/comparing-javascript-frameworks.md

 **How does one choose the right testing framework for their use case?
 What criteria should one base their decision on?**

-In order to do this, we'll explore some general principles about testing frameworks and testing in general.
-Once we've established this, we can come up with our criteria for evaluation.
-Then, we can explore frameworks in general and the details.
+In order to do this, we'll explore some general principles regarding both testing frameworks and testing in general.
+Then, after outlining the criteria for evaluating the frameworks, we can explore them in detail.

 ## Testing in general